apache/activemq-website/src/components/classic/documentation/developing-plugins.md

 ### Custom XML

-With ActiveMQ Classic you can use regular Spring.xml syntax to configure things.
+With ActiveMQ you can use regular Spring.xml syntax to configure things.
 However to produce neater XML that is easier to read and edit we use [XBean](http://geronimo.apache.org/xbean/) to autogenerate support for [Custom XML](http://geronimo.apache.org/xbean/custom-xml.html).

 If you wish your POJO to have its own custom XML you may wish to follow the following source examples for working nicely with XBean.
 Basically you add an XBean annotation in the javadoc comments to tell XBean how to map the POJO to custom XML.
 This should look something like
 ```